Gaming (the system)

 Related terms: Incentive structure, Journal Impact Factor, P-hacking

-Drafted and Reviewed by: Adrien Fillon, Sarah Ashcroft-Jones, Helena Hartmann, Sam Parsons, Charlotte R. Pennington
+Reviewed by: Sarah Ashcroft-Jones, Helena Hartmann, Sam Parsons, Charlotte R. Pennington